migmolrod/browser-dashboard-pwa/docs/docs/domain/process-workflows.md

 ---

-## Bookmarks Management and Pin to Speed Dial
+## Bookmarks management and pin to speed dial

 Narrative: A user organizes bookmarks and pins favorites for quick access on the dashboard.